Skip to main content

 A sea-day is a minimum 24 hrs at sea usually far from anything interesting to see other than sea birds and the occasional seal.
 Unfortunately, your endless ship wandering exploration, endless unlimited buffet dining, or deck chair lounging pretending you are enjoying a book you could have read at home devolves into an ever-increasing boredom desperately hoping for diversion

 Boredom may kick in prompting you to abandon the freebie amenities & indulgences and seek out the ship’s more tempting Premium options which abound depending on the ship.
 Good or ill, your diversions will come from the innumerable included & Premium cost options.
-VID Panel: Antarctica crossing, deck walking
+VID Embed: Antarctica crossing, deck walking

 Now, in this order we will discuss: